vikrantsingh82/Pewlett-Hackard-Analysis/README.md

-# Learing SQL with Postgres Database
+# Learning SQL with Postgres Database

 ## Overview of the analysis

-Write SQL queries to analyze the data available in tables (employees, dept_emp, titles etc.) and also create new tables using INTO statements to deteremine and prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age
+Write SQL queries to analyze the data available in tables (employees, dept_emp, titles etc.) and also create new tables using INTO statements to determine and prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age
   1. the number of retiring employees per title
   2. identify employees who are eligible to participate in a mentorship program

 ## Results

-1. We were able to determine the employees retiring with thier titles ansd stored them in retirement_titles table and then exported to retirement_titles.csv file.
+1. We were able to determine the employees retiring with their titles and stored them in retirement titles table and then exported to retirement_titles.csv file.

 ![image](https://user-images.githubusercontent.com/98173091/159192212-96f1fb91-89ca-417b-a4fc-85e99923190c.png)